ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 There are other operations being performed such as a division and a softmax, but we can ignore them in this article.
 They just change the numeric values in the matrices but don't affect the position of each word row in the matrix.
 Nor do they involve any inter-word interactions.

-## What is the significance of the matrix multiply
+## What does the dot product tell us about each word?
+Dot Product tells us the similarity between words
 So we have seen that the attention score is capturing some interaction between a particular word, and every other word in the sentence, by doing a matrix multiply, and then adding them up.
 But how does the matrix multiply help the Transformer determine the relevance between two words?

 ??
 But how does that interaction capture the relevance of one word to another? ??